-Folks at Think Company are passionate about the idea of bettering themselves; they’re interested in continuous improvement of their design abilities and discipline, their interactions with others, and any number of personal and extracurricular pursuits.
-I’ve been challenging myself lately to explore the philosophical marvel of “mindfulness” a little more.
+Folks at Think Brownstone are passionate about the idea of bettering themselves; they’re interested in continuous improvement of their design abilities and discipline, their interactions with others, and any number of personal/extracurricular pursuits.
+Me personally, I’ve been challenging myself lately to explore the (admittedly trending) philosophical marvel of “mindfulness” a little more.

 My original intention was to only improve my personal self, but I had no idea at the time how much carry-over there would be to my professional self.
 My self improvement journey has had a major impact on the multiple dimensions that make up who I am as a whole person.

 “Mindfulness” is a hot topic these days, with articles posted on trendy sites, regular segments on networks like OWN, and of course its long-standing reference in the practice of yoga and meditation.
 In its simplest form, it is the keen awareness of what’s around us right here and now.
 The academic definition of the term, originating from Buddhism, is the “intentional, accepting and non-judgmental focus of one’s attention on the emotions, thoughts and sensations occurring in the present moment.”

 My first step was to read numerous self-guided spiritual awakening books that forced me to look into the depths of my soul in order to both analyze my present life and visualize the one I want to live (not totally unlike our visioning process).
 That led me to meditation, and since I have begun that practice I’ve opened my mind, attitude, and heart to a more mindful way of living.
 It was a humbling journey through the chaos of the mind and spirit, but the outcome is that I’m significantly better equipped to manage and handle all that life (and work) throws at me.

 That said, I’d like to share my perspective of what I learned from the practice of mindfulness and how it positively improves my approach to work and professional interactions as a Project Manager.